 As part of our pep+ (PepsiCo Positive) ambition, our aim is to reduce added sugars across our beverage portfolio and offer more Positive Choices for consumers.
 The approach we take varies from market-to-market and brand-to-brand, reflecting differences in consumer expectations and regulatory requirements.
 We therefore tailor our strategy to meet the needs of local markets and consumers.

 For several of our core global brands, we are expanding the number of markets in which our zero- and lower-sugar beverages are available.
-In 2021, Pepsi Zero Sugar (known as Pepsi Black or Pepsi MAX in international markets) was available in 118 markets, an increase from 28 in 2015.
+In 2022, Pepsi Zero Sugar (known as Pepsi Black or Pepsi MAX in international markets) was available in 110 markets.

-We continued our reformulation journey in 2021, replacing full-sugar beverages with lower-sugar formulations in 16 new markets.
-For Pepsi, we reformulated in 10 new markets, and continued the push in Mexico, which reached 100% reformulation in 2021.
-Since 2016, we have reformulated products, including 7UP, Mountain Dew, and Mirinda recipes with 30-50% less added sugars, in 46 countries, with plans to continue in 2022.
+We continued our reformulation journey in 2022, replacing full-sugar beverages with lower-sugar formulations in 41 markets.
+Since 2016, we have reformulated products, including 7UP, Mountain Dew and Mirinda recipes with 30-50% less added sugars, with plans to continue in 2023.
+In our biggest market in Latin America, Mexico, 98% of our beverage volume already has lower sugar content.
+We also continued expanding Sodastream, which contributes to both our added sugars reduction goals and sustainable packaging agenda.

-By the end of 2021, 53% of our beverage sales volume in our Top 26 global markets was in line with our goal of providing 100 Calories or fewer from added sugars per 12-ounce serving.
-This is an improvement from 48% at the end of 2020.
-Our global progress is based on our Top 26 Beverage markets, which represent 87% of our global beverage volume as of 2021.
+By the end of 2022, 56% of our beverage volume in our Top 26 global markets was in line with our goal of providing no more than 100 Calories from added sugars per 12 ounce serving.
+This is an improvement from 53% at the end of 2021.
+Our global progress is based on our Top 26 Beverage markets, which represent 78% of our global beverage volume as of 2022.

 We have also formed an agreement with Partnership for a Healthier America (PHA), an organization that works with the private sector to help improve the health of youth in the United States by addressing childhood obesity, to conduct an independent review of our progress against our added sugars goal.